 As night fell the MC announced that there were two flag ceremonies to present.
 A Korean man, born 1938, spoke of his childhood as an immigrant and the debt that this country SOLDIER BOY owes those who protect the land.
 The crowd welcomed him warmly as he presented a small SOLDIER BOY Korean flag.
-Next, a strong-chested man wearing a turquoise Western shirt, crisp jeans, and a The melancholy chorus of this circle drum song, his wife and spoke.
+Next, a strong-chested man wearing a turquoise Western shirt, crisp jeans, and a The melancholy chorus of this circle drum song, white straw Stetson stood before the fire with chanted by the drummers together in English, his wife and spoke.
 When he arrived, he did not see the Kiowa flag along the Flag Road, and he brought it now to Oceti Sakowin.
 "I am proud to be Kiowa," he said, not on the tribal council, just an ordinary man who had brought his trailer from Oklahoma to donate supplies.
 He and his wife unfurled the sky blue flag of the Kiowa nation between them.
 He then sat and led the drummers in the Kiowa Flag Song.